WarrenHood/HoodDL/README.md

 - Progress bar for each segment/connection.
 - Cancelled/failed downloads can be resumed if you specify the same number of connections as in the previous attempt
 - Setting cookies
-- Configurable download chunk size in bytes for each connection (defaults to 8388608 bytes ie. 8MB)
+- Configurable total concurrent chunk download size in MB

 Usage: